-Managed server The following files and directories are included by default: • All files in the root directory with the following extensions: .cmd, .sh, .xml, .properties, and .ini. • Any files with the .pem extension defined in the SSL configuration for your domain • bin directory • lib directory • All files and subdirectories in the config directory

-- The following files and directories are not included in a managed server template by default: - Applications and certain application initialization files - Temporary files that are created when you start a server - The servers directory - Files in the security directory that are created automatically when you create the domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift.

-Note: The config.xml file of the domain from which you are creating your template must contain managed server definitions that specify the IP address and port for the target remote machine.
+Template Type Files and Directories Managed server The following files and directories are included by default: All files in the root directory with the following extensions: .cmd, .sh, .xml, .properties, and ini.
+Any files with the .pem extension defined in the SSL configuration for your domain All files and subdirectories in the config directory bin directory lib directory The following files and directories are not included in a managed server template by default: Applications and certain application initialization files Temporary files that are created when you start a server The servers directory Files in the security directory that are created automatically when you create the domain, such as DefaultAuthenticatorInit.ldift and XACMLRoleMapperInit.ldift.
+The config.xml file of the domain from which you are creating your template must contain managed server definitions that specify the IP address and port for the target remote machine.
 The managed server template that you create from that domain can only be used, with the unpack command, on the specified remote machines to create managed server domain directories for the managed servers defined in the config.xml file.